k2view-academy/K2View-Academy/articles/34_JMX_statistics/03_JMX_custom.md

 ## JMX Fabric Custom Statistics

-Fabric provides developers with two methods to add JMX probes to their implementation Java code and to expose their values as JMX counters.
+Fabric provides developers with two Java methods to add customized JMX probes to their implementation and to expose their values as JMX counters.

 ### Fabric Statistics APIs